ATOMSLab/LeanChemicalTheories/README.md

    Run `git config --global core.autocrlf input` in Git Bash Alternatively, you can set it to `false`.
 If it is set to `true`, you might run into issues when running `leanproject`.

-5. Get Scripts:
+5. Get `Scripts`:
-   Then, at a terminal, run the command
+   Then, at the terminal, run the command
     ```bash
     pip3 install mathlibtools
     ```